dart-lang/build/docs/builder_author_faq.md

 Any outputs which are used _during_ a build to produce other outputs, but don't need to be compiled or seen by the user, should also be built to `cache`.

+## How expensive is it to get a resolved library (ex: buildStep.inputLibrary)

+This can be a very expensive operation, depending on a number of factors.

+The first time this is done in the build process, all transitive imports of the file have to be parsed and analyzed, and even the entire SDK may have to be analyzed.

+We have some optimizations to make this cheaper for subsequent builders, but they can be circumvented by certain package structures.
+You should assume the cost will be at least on the order of the number of all transitive imports.

+The build step will also be invalidated if any transitive import of the resolved library changes, even in the best case scenarios.

+You should only use a resolved library if you absolutely need on.
+If you can use simply a parsed compilation unit instead, you should consider using that.

 ## How can I have temporary outputs only used during the Build?

 Due to build restrictions - namely that a builder can't read the outputs